labsyspharm/scimap/docs/pl/sm.pl.spatial_interaction.md

 `col_cluster` : bool, optional *(The default is False)*
 Cluster Columns.

+`binary_view` : bool, optional *(The default is False)*
+Removes the intensity of intreaction and plots significant interactions and avoidance in a binary format.

 `cmap` : string, optional *(The default is `'vlag'`)*
 Color map to use for continous variables.
 Can be a name or a Colormap